PeteGillin/pete-docs/notes/norton.md

 He goes on to reformulate the first law accordingly (in such a way that it is just a special case of the second law for _F_ = 0).
 My immediate reaction is to ask: _why_ do we "need" to apply the law in this way?
 One plausible answer is that we need to do so in order to permit the non-trivial solutions.
 But then we would be in real danger of circular reasoning: we'd have shown that Newtonian mechanics are non-deterministic only when we reformulate one of the laws in a way specifically chosen to allow non-determinism.
 Perhaps Norton has another, more principled, reason for choosing this restricted application of the first law: if he does, he doesn't give it in this work.

 This suggests an alternative analysis: we could apply the first law in the stronger form implied by its normal wording.
-In the case of Norton's dome, this is enough to eliminate the whole class of non-trivial solutions, and therefore restore determinism and causality.
+In the case of Norton's dome, this is enough to eliminate the whole class of non-trivial solutions, and therefore restore determinism.

 It is tempting, **but, I believe, unjustified**, to give an answer to the question of determinism along these lines: "It depends.
 With the narrow, point-in-time version of the first law, Newtonian mechanics are non-deterministic.
 With the broader version, they are deterministic."
 Norton has demonstrated the truth of the first half of that claim.
 But I don't think we can state the second half with confidence.
 We've shown that the broader version of the first law restores determinism _in this case_, but we haven't shown it in general.
 And we can't appeal to the uniqueness theorem.
 So more thought is needed here.